 – Get New Hair Extensions

 Before we start going through the removal process, let’s talk about the time of removal!
 When do you need to remove your extensions anyway?
-Actually, it depends on what type of weft you have, so let’s go through each one.
+It depends on what type of weft you have, so let’s go through each one.

 Clip-in or Flip-in Style Hair Extensions